Enlighten™ Lightweighting Optimisation

 • Energy absorbing zone is optimised to ensure correct intrusion between barrier and rear seats

-• Safety cell is optimised to ensure all intrusions and general deformations are kept below baseline
+• Safety cell is optimised to control intrusions and deformations

 Durability and Abuse

-• Subframes and suspension remain firmly attached to Body-In-White
+• Subframes and suspension remain firmly attached to the body-in-white

 Additional